margaretschaub/bioinfo/research_proposal.md

 7. Validation through independent datasets or experimental validation is recommended.
 8. Addressing potential biases and limitations, such as publication bias or selective reporting.

-## Software Packages:
-- Limma: Used for differential expression analysis of microarray and RNA-seq data, utilizing linear models and moderated t-statistics.
-- DESeq2: Specifically designed for differential gene expression analysis based on the negative binomial distribution.

 # Methodology